 Yes!
 Graton is the French cajun name for this delicate but powerful little food.
 Cracklings aka Gratons are very different than pork rinds though.
 The rind is made just from the skin and is lighter with no meat on it.
 My best advice is to find some true cracklings to make this bread as using pork rinds will not add anything as they will like disappear in the cornbread.

 The best answer I have is it is a Louisiana thing.
 And since LA is in the south, the short answer is yes.
 However, it probably is more French cuisine at its origin if the truth be told.
-The beloved Cracklin' Bread was also made famous in the Southern literary classic by Alabama native, Harper Lee, "To Kill A Mockingbird".
+The beloved Cracklin’ Bread was also made famous in the Southern literary classic by Alabama native, Harper Lee, u0022To Kill A Mockingbirdu0022.
 It was little scouts favorite after school treat!
 Indulge me a little, I like history, literature and Southern culture.
 You will find a little of all 3 on this food blog!

-If you make this recipe, be sure and post it to Facebook or Instagram and tag us.
-We love pictures of food.
 Also, if you pin this recipe, we would appreciate that when you make it, you use the Made It function in Pinterest too.

 Ingredients

-- * ¼ cup Butter
+- 1/4 cup Butter

-- * 2 cups Self Rising Cornmeal Mix
+- 2 cups Self Rising Cornmeal Mix

-- * ½ cup Plain Flour
+- 1/2 cup Plain Flour

-- * 2 & ½ cups Buttermilk
+- 2 & 1/2 cups Buttermilk

-- * 2 eggs, beaten
+- 2 eggs beaten

-- * 1 cup cooked Pork Cracklin's
+- 1 cup cooked Pork Cracklin's

 Instructions